Sign Up

 Stages of Alzheimer’s Disease

 The last stage is an almost complete deterioration of bodily function, personality, and behaviors.
-The patient is usually totally dependent on a care giver for daily activities (Acello & Hegner, 2015).
+The patient usually depends on a caregiver for daily activities (Acello & Hegner, 2015).
 As this stage progresses, the patient may only speak one word and is agitated or paranoid.
 The patient may not be able to respond to the environment and may not recognize others or even themselves in the mirror.
-Eating and drinking may be an issue as the patient is not able to swallow.
-Seizures may also be seen at this stage (Hegner, Acello, 2010).
-Eventually the patient is bedridden, incontinent and is not able to speak.
-It is important to talk to the nurse and other staff members so that everyone has knowledge about the patient’s needs and patterns.
-This can be done in a preconference or a report to each other and will help in caring for patient.
+Eating and drinking may be an issue as the patient cannot swallow.
+Seizures may also be seen at this stage (Acello & Hegner, 2015).
+Eventually, the patient is bedridden, incontinent, and unable to speak.
+It is important to talk to the nurse and other staff members so that everyone knows the patient's needs and patterns; this can be done in a pre-conference or a report to each other and will help care for the patient.

-Caring for A Patient with Alzheimer’s disease
+Caring for a Patient With Alzheimer's Disease

-Any changes in the patient’s behavior should be reported.
-This includes bathing or eating habits, grooming, activity, behavior, dressing, or thought process.
-Furthermore, anything out of the ordinary such as profuse sweating, diarrhea, excessive drowsiness, falls, bruises, vomiting, muscle spasms, confusion, trouble breathing, or constipation should also be reported.
+Any changes in the patient's behavior should be reported; this includes bathing or eating habits, grooming, activity, behavior, dressing, or thought process.
+Furthermore, anything out of the ordinary, such as profuse sweating, diarrhea, excessive drowsiness, falls, bruises, vomiting, muscle spasms, confusion, trouble breathing, or constipation, should also be reported.
 Listed below are other observations that should be reported (Acello & Hegner, 2015):

 • Changes in alertness or awareness of current surroundings